 These numbers are just a tip of a fiscal iceberg that government officials have slammed the American ship of state into, and now they're striking up the band and rearranging the deck chairs.

-Americans hear the mantra every day that without illegal immigrants working in jobs That citizens are too lazy to do, everything from a clean hotel room to a head of lettuce would skyrocket in price.
+Americans hear the mantra every day that without illegal immigrants working in jobs that citizens are too lazy to do, everything from a clean hotel room to a head of lettuce would skyrocket in price.

 A day without a Mexican, the refrain now goes, would literally lead to the collapse of the American economy.

-Yet there is a precious little discussion of how a family of six Mexicans living in Pomona, California, who soak up nearly $40,000 annually in taxpayer dollars just to educate their four kids, is contributing more back into the economy.
+Yet there is a precious little discussion of how a family of six Mexicans living in Pomona, California, who soak up nearly $40,000 annually in taxpayer dollars just to educate their four kids is contributing more back into the economy.

-Consider even if the primary wage earner in this family gross $35,000 annually.
+Consider, even if the primary wage earner in this family grossed $35,000 annually, that's a fortune back in Mexico.

 Most of that income likely to be off the books and undertaxed.

-Health care costs subsidized housing are just two other areas where the crushing cost of illegal immigration is destroying the system.
+Healthcare costs, subsidized housing are just two other areas where the crushing cost of illegal immigration is destroying the system.

 No matter how much sugar the supporters of illegal immigrants use to frost the issue, Americans know what a bitter pill they have been forced to swallow.

-And the closing line is this if Congress passes an amnesty this time around, it may well be they who have taken the cyanide.
+And the closing line is this: if Congress passes an amnesty this time around, it may well be they who have taken the cyanide.

-It's by Massimo Calabrese.
+It's by Massimo Calabresse.

 The gas price fix that Congress won't touch.